fmcooper/matchingproblems/README.md

 `-llq x, --lecturerlowerquotas x` | Sum of lower quotas for lecturers (SPA).
 `-lt x, --lecturertargets x` | Sum of targets for lecturers (SPA).
 `-luq x, --lecturerupperquotas x` | Sum of upper quotas for lecturers (SPA).

+HA instances require the following arguments to be specified: `-n1 -n2 -pmin -pmax -uq`

+SM instances require the following arguments to be specified: `-n1 -pmin -pmax -twopl`

+HR instances require the following arguments to be specified: `-n1 -n2 -pmin -pmax -uq -twopl`

+SPA instances require the following arguments to be specified: `-n1 -n2 -n3 -pmin -pmax -uq -luq`

 Two examples of calls to run_generator.py are as follows:
 ```